TheRonBajrami/TheRonBajrami/README.md

 👋 Hi, I’m Ron Bajrami, a passionate Computer Science student at Boston University (previously at UMass Amherst) with a focus on building innovative software and hardware solutions.
 With experience in full-stack development, robotics, and AI, I aim to push the boundaries of technology to solve real-world problems.

 ### 🌟 Highlights:
-- **Developer & Innovator:** Led the development of a humanoid robot with the UMass Robotics Club and built scalable web applications and systems.
+- **Developer & Innovator:** Developing a humanoid robot with the UMass Robotics Club and building scalable web applications and systems.
 - **Leader:** Founded the Albanian Student Association and served as Event Coordinator for the UMass Boxing Club, fostering community and collaboration.
 - **Technical Skills:** Proficient in Python, Java, C++, JavaScript, TypeScript, SQL, and frameworks like React, ROS, Spring Boot, and Django.